There are many companies out there who will tell you they offer the best home insulation for your situation. But do they really?

 *References: information obtained from energy.gov, inspectapedia.com & Wikipedia.com.

-The figures above should only be used as a guide as different manufacturers of each material may have slight differences to their products which can change the results.
+The figures above should only be used as a guide to finding the best home insulation as different manufacturers of each material may have slight differences to their products which can change the results.
 However they should enable you to see what the best performing materials are likely to be for your application.

 When trying to decide on the best home insulation for your particular job you should also consider the available space you have in which to install the insulation as the better performing products will require a thinner cross section but will likely cost more.